Random Matrix Lecture 01

 ie, gaussian random vectors are closed under linear transformations.

-The two above facts means that a standard gaussian random vector is both an iid random vector and an orthogonally invariant random vector!
+The two above facts means that a standard orthogonally invariant random vector!

 Theorem